SHIVAMAMBAH/Regression/More on Linear Regression/Regularization and Gradient Descent/README.md

 **Linear Regression** can be solved with or without **Regularizarion** and with or without **Gradient Descent**.
 We will see When to use them or when not.
 Whether you use it depends on factors like *dataset size*, *feature count*, and *computational efficiency*.

-You're absolutely right!
-We do indeed have the combination of **Linear Regression with Direct Method and L1 Regularization**, which is essentially **Lasso Regression (L1 Regularization) using Normal Equation**.

-Let me update the table to include that combination.
-Here's the revised version:

 ---
 ## **Table: Linear Regression Methods with Direct Method, Regularization, and Gradient Descent**

 | **Method**            | **Direct Method** | **Regularization** | **Gradient Descent** | **Combination Name**                          | **When to Use?**                      | **Pros**                              | **Cons**                                       |